Matthew Perry

 Matthew Perry's Personal Life

-The actor has always been popular among women.
-Perry had dates with Gwyneth Paltrow and Cameron Diaz.
-In 1995, he started dating actress Yasmine Bleeth, but soon left her for Julia Roberts.
+The actor was always popular with women.
+Perry dated Gwyneth Paltrow and Cameron Diaz.
+In 1995, he started dating actress Yasmine Bleeth, but quickly left her for Julia Roberts.

-Their acquaintance happened just before the "Pretty Woman" star's appearance in "Friends".
-The actress requested that her character have a connection to Perry's character, and she was introduced in the series as Chandler's former classmate.
+They met just before the "Pretty Woman" star's guest appearance on "Friends".
+Roberts requested that her character have a connection to Perry's character, so she was introduced as Chandler's former classmate.

 Matthew sent Roberts three dozen red roses with a touching note: "The only thing more exciting than the prospect of you joining the show is that I finally have a reason to send you flowers."